 Application for VAT is made on a prescribed application form.
-The ZRA will only process a VAT application form if the supplier has applied for and been allocated a taxpayer identification number (TPIN).
-This requirement means that by applying for the TPIN, the supplier is registering for other taxes as well, such as corporate tax and pay-as-youearn.
+The ZRA will only process a VAT application form if the supplier has applied for and been allocated a Taxpayer Identification Number (TPIN).

 Cancellation of registration may take place if: